andrewdnguyen/COGS-121-Project/final.md

 ## Source Code Files
 <li>server.js</li>

 <li>database.js</li>

 <li>login.js</li>

 <li>quizQuestions.js</li>

 <li>audio.html</li>

 <li>home.html</li>

 <li>index.html</li>

 <li>main.css</li>
+Style sheet for every page.
+Used to improve visuals, visibility, and usability.

 <li>profile.html</li>

 <li>quiz.html</li>

 <li>resources.html</li>
+Resources Page

+A basic compilation of resources for toxic people to look over and improve their behavior.
+Currently fairly sparse, but it's a start.
+Ideally we would recommend resources based on their score level and games they play.

 <li>results.html</li>

 <li>trend.html</li>
+Trend / Report History Page

+Ideally, the user's data would show up on this page so they can review their past evaluations - has their toxicity gone down?
+They can evaluate this by looking at how much anger their text or audio submissions tend to make up their words, and if their quiz scores are especially low compared to the average.
+We would like to eventually use this page to store all information, unique to each user, which we started with the Google Sign In.

 <li>upload.html</li>
+Text Upload

+If the user can't record audio of just themselves playing (or they want to rewrite what was shown in the chat log), he or she has the option to type in those words directly.
+This way, our users are not restrained to just uploading audio.
+We give the same kind of results than we would for audio - a sentiment score, emotional score for 5 emotions, and a useful pie chart that breaks down how much emotion there is in the text relative to each other.
+The numbers indicate relevance - how likely it is between 0 and 1 (0 meaning no correlation, 1 meaning high correlation) that the words have that emotion.

+Because we use AJAX, there are separate buttons to start analyzing text and then getting the scores.
+Ideally we could merge these two buttons in the future, but for now they are simply POST and GET requests.

 ## Video Link
 [Replace with Real Link](https://www.youtube.com/watch?v=dQw4w9WgXcQ)